Posted on December 27, 2019

 It’s just weird.

 All around the world, there are weird bizarre, truly odd constructions that simply defy human comprehension.
 Man-made structures that fray the very edges of sanity and make you do double-takes wondering what wild dream-inspired them.
 Buildings shrouded in mystery, purpose unknown, poking and prodding the surreal.
 Frames snatched from the creative fueled fevered mind of Dali.
 Spots riding the knife’s edge of beautiful and awful.
+Places not as weird as the haunted Coral Castle.

 Then, there are places where you turn to your loved one and simply go: